kshedden/workshops/dair3/meta/meta.md

 ## Reporting biases

-- A high-quality meta-analysis should assess the extent to which the selection of source materials does not introduce bias.
+- A high-quality meta-analysis should assess the extent to which the selection of source materials may introduce bias.

 - One potential source of selection bias in meta-analysis at the level of the studies (not the subjects) is